 Steuben County REMC is a member-owned electric cooperative headquartered in Angola, Indiana.
 As a cooperative, Steuben County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Members, were you a part of our cooperative during the years of 1996 to 2004?
-If so, be on the lookout for your capital credit check coming this spring.
-The board has allocated over $377,000 to be returned to our members receiving service from 1996 to 2004 as part of the retirement from our generation… Continue reading.
+Members, were you a part of our cooperative in 1986?
+If so, be on the lookout for your capital credit check coming in late November/early December.
+The board has approved of approximately $435,000 to be returned to our members receiving service in 1986 as part of our capital credit retirement.
+Each member receiving service at… Continue reading.

 Wabash Valley Power recently joined its member cooperatives to dedicate three new solar array sites in Peru, Indiana; Paris, Illinois; and Ste.
 Genevieve, Missouri.
 The new sites will join existing arrays in Danville and Wanatah, Indiana, to produce electricity for a new community solar program called Co-op Solar, which will be available to members of… Continue reading.

 This month is National Co-op Month.
 As a reader of Electric Consumer, you likely are aware that you are a member of an electric cooperative.
 Yet you may not know that your local electric co-op is also part of a cooperative — which creates the electricity delivered to your home.
 Your local co-op is a… Continue reading.